iomesh/docs/docs/volumesnapshot-operations/restore-volumesnapshot.md

     metadata:
       name: example-restore
     spec:
       storageClassName: iomesh-csi-driver
       dataSource:
-        name: example-snapshot
+        name: example-snapshot # Specify the target VolumeSnapshot.
         kind: VolumeSnapshot
         apiGroup: snapshot.storage.k8s.io
       accessModes:
-        - ReadWriteOnce
+        - ReadWriteOnce # Must be same as the access mode in the VolumeSnapshot.
       resources:
         requests:
-          storage: 6Gi
+          storage: 6Gi # Must be same as the storage value in the VolumeSnapshot.
     ```

-2. Run the following command to apply the YAML config.
+2. Apply the YAML config to create the PVC.

     ```bash
     kubectl apply -f restore.yaml
     ```
-3. Run the following command to see the PVC.
+3. Check the PVC.
 A PV will be created and bounded to this PVC.

     ```
     kubectl get pvc example-restore